 One of the most common knitting problems that you can face is using the wrong size of needle.
-By using this quick reference guide, we can help you ensure that your needle size matches your yarn.
+By using this quick reference guide, we can help you ensure that your knitting needle size matches your yarn.
 So you can get off to the perfect start with your next knitting and crochet project!

 Before starting any project, it's essential that you know the weight of the yarn you plan to use.
 When we talk about yarn weight, we're referring to its thickness.
 If you're making socks, you'll most likely want to use a fine yarn - but if your project is a cosy blanket or a thick jumper, you'll want something a lot thicker!

-The weight of your yarn is the most important factor when it comes to choosing the right size needle or hook.
+The weight of your yarn is the most important factor when it comes to choosing the right size knitting needle or crochet hook.
 In general, a basic rule of thumb is: the finer the yarn, the smaller the needle.

 Most patterns will specify the yarn that they used to make the project.
 If you didn't want to use the exact same yarn, you could substitute for something which is the same weight yarn.